Eddie the Eagle (film): Release

 In March 2015, it was announced 20th Century Fox would distribute the film in the United States of America.
 The studio set 29 April 2016 for the release of the film.
 That same month, it was announced that Lionsgate had acquired United Kingdom distribution rights to the film, with a spring 2016 release planned.
 In October 2015, Lionsgate set a release date for the film for 1 April 2016.
 The date was then moved forward to 28 March 2016.
 The same month, it was announced that the film had delayed to 26 February in the United States.
 The film had its world premiere at the 2016 Sundance Film Festival as a "Surprise Screening" on 26 January 2016.
 The subsequent London premiere took place on 17 March 2016.

+Home media

+Eddie the Eagle was released on DVD, Blu-ray and Ultra HD Blu-ray on June 14, 2016, by 20th Century Fox Home Entertainment.

 Soundtrack

 Fly (Songs Inspired by the Film Eddie the Eagle), curated by Gary Barlow, was released on 18 March 2016.
 It features new songs by Tony Hadley, Marc Almond, Holly Johnson, Paul Young, Kim Wilde, Andy Bell, Midge Ure, Nik Kershaw, ABC, Deacon Blue, Van Halen, Go West, Howard Jones, OMD and Heaven 17.
 It is an album of new studio recordings and original songs, curated by Barlow at the behest of producer Matthew Vaughn.

 Eddie the Eagle (Original Motion Picture Score) was released a week before the curated album above, and features the film's original score by Matthew Margeson.